wejs/docs/docs/features/internationalization.md

 # i18n

->We.js have the i18n module ready to use which support multi language.
-By default We.js run based on locales folder on we-plugin.
+We.js have the i18n module ready to use which multi language suport.

+By default it run based on locales folder config/locales/ folder.

 ## How to configure